Ahmad Hindi (athlete)

-Ahmad Hindi (born 29 November 1995) is a Jordanian Paralympic athlete.
+Ahmad Samer Hindi (born 29 November 1995) is a Jordanian Paralympic athlete.
+He is a two-time medalist, including gold, in the men's shot put F34 event at the Paralympic Games.
+He is also a two-time gold medalist in this event at the World Para Athletics Championships.

+Career

 He won the gold medal in the men's shot put F34 event at the 2020 Summer Paralympics held in Tokyo, Japan.
 He also won the gold medal in the men's shot put F34 event at the 2019 World Para Athletics Championships held in Dubai, United Arab Emirates.

+In 2023, he won the gold medal in the men's shot put F34 event at the World Para Athletics Championships held in Paris, France.